Michele Boerder, CP, Texas Board of Legal Specialization, Board Certified - Civil Trial Law

-Debbi Lowe is a litigation paralegal with over 20 years of experience in the legal field.
-She has worked on a variety of cases such as Patent Litigation, Trademark, Commerical Litigation, Employment, Personal Injury and Appellate cases.
-Debbi earned her Bachelor’s degree from the University of North Texas and an Associates degree in Paralegal Studies from El Centro College.
+Debbi Lowe is a litigation paralegal with over 25 years of experience in the legal field.
+She has worked on a variety of cases such as Patent Litigation, Trademark, Commerical Litigation, Employment, Personal Injury, Heatlhcare and Appellate cases.
+Debbi earned her Bachelor's degree from the University of North Texas and an Associates degree in Paralegal Studies from El Centro College.

 Debbi joined DAPA as a student member in 1998.
 She became an active member in 2003.
 In 2010, Debbi served as Job Bank Administrator until the summer of 2011.
 She has served as Weekly Communications Manager distributing the Weekly E News since 2011.
 Debbi is the board advisor for the Job Bank Administrator and Website Administrator.
-She also serves as the Newsletter Editor and is a mentor in DAPA’s Mentor/Protégé Program.
-Debbi is the recipient of DAPA's 2012 President's Award in 2012 and the Paralegal of the Year Award in 2016.
+She also serves as the Newsletter Editor and is a mentor in DAPA's Mentor/Protégé Program.
+Debbi is the recipient of DAPA's President's Award in 2012 and the Paralegal of the Year Award in 2016.

 She is a supporter of Dallas Komen in which she participates yearly in the Dallas Komen Race for the Cure.
 Debbi is also a supporter of the Texas SPCA, Operation Kindness and the North Texas Food Bank.